caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 reverse_proxy 127.0.0.1:9005
 ```

 In practice, we may want to use the reverse proxy only for API requests, i.e. requests with a base path of `/api/`.
-This is easy to do, by adding a matcher token:
+This is easy to do by adding a [matcher token](/docs/caddyfile/matchers#syntax):

 ```
 localhost